 You’ve probably worked with this person before.
 The one who rises through the ranks of the company with ease.
 While their ascent may appear effortless, they’ve most likely mastered the art of getting a promotion.
 If your annual review is approaching, don’t wait until the scheduled date to make your case.
 Act now to make sure when the time comes, there’s no doubt in your manager’s mind that you are ready for the next level.
+In the below article we explain the 4 most important things to remember if you’re wondering how to get promoted:

 For years, the standard advice has included relentless self-promotion.
 But in the higher levels of any company, the job is not about being the star of the show, but about using your unique abilities to lift and lead those around you.